From Decor to Drinks: Everything You Need to Know to Host the Perfect Sports Party” – Expert Tips and Tricks for Sports-Themed Hosting

 - Have a backup plan for the game: If the game isn’t as exciting as you hoped, have a backup plan, such as a board game or a movie, to keep guests entertained.
 Use places like an outside table or dining room area to put games out on.
 I include coloring books and art items for friends to get creative.

-- Serve themed food: Serve food relevant to the game’s time.
+- Serve themed food: Serve food relevant to the sports game time.
 For example, serve breakfast food if the game starts early morning or serve heavier food like barbecue if the game begins in the evening.
 I’m not a cook, so I keep things manageable.
 Quesadillas and grilled cheese sandwiches for a morning game, and then keep that barBq going for later game times.
 Offer alternative options to hamburgers and hotdogs by keeping salmon and veggies to grill in the fridge.